bee365ag/beespaces-api-docs/docs/source/advanced.rst

 properly.
 In this step one could, for example, send some notifications or write back certain identifiers.

 .. note::
-    Currently only Azure Runbooks are supported, please contact your *beeSpaces* provider for detailed setup instructions.
+    Currently only Azure Runbooks are supported, please contact your *beeSpaces* supplier for detailed setup instructions.

 If such a routine is available it needs to be included in the main requests body withing the settings section: